 Leah Mears and Jenny Wigram are Chartered Physiotherapists and regulated by The Health and Care Professions Council.
 We are members of the Acupuncture Association of Chartered Physiotherapists.
 We are therapists with a wealth of experience.
 We update our CPD (Continuous Professional Development) on a regular basis.

 We have a proven success record and in the last few years, more than half our patients are returners.

 Leah Mears BSc(Hons) MCSP

-Leah Mears attended the LJ Lee and Diane Lee 'Discover Physio Series' and the Thoracic Ring Approach in 2013 and has followed this up by attending Part 4 of the now named 'Connect Therapy' series and assisting LJ Lee on her Sports Thorax course in 2015.
-Following this training, Leah is now looking at patients in a completely different way and has incorporated her new skills into her treatment of patients.
+Leah Mears attended the 'Discover Physio Series' and 'Thoracic Ring Approach' in 2013.
+She has followed this up by attending Part 4 of the now named 'Connect Therapy' series. and assisting LJ Lee on her Sports Thorax course in 2015.
+Leah is now looking at patients in a completely different way.
+She has incorporated her new skills into her treatment of patients.

-Leah's caseload has increased to include more ballet dancers, runners, and cricket players.
+Her caseload has increased to include more ballet dancers, runners, and cricket players.

 Jenny Wigram MSc MCSP MMACP

 "Physiotherapy is a science-based profession and takes a 'whole person' approach to health and well-being, which includes the patient's general lifestyle.
 Physiotherapists help people affected by injury, illness or disability through movement and exercise, manual therapy, education and advice."
+(Chartered Society of Physiotherapy)